Clubs & Enrichment

 Education at The Marches School radiates well beyond the classroom.
 Independent study is encouraged and staff and facilities are accessible to facilitate and support this.

 The extensive range of clubs and extra-curricular activities take place during lunchtimes and after school and include the school choir, school band, girls rugby, boys hockey, art, drama and history club, to name just a few.
-Please open the link to view the Extra-Curricular Activities Spring 2017 timetable.
+Please open the link to view the Extra-Curricular Activities Summer 2017 timetable.

 The Physical Education Department coordinate sports teams that enable students to participate in competitions locally, regionally, nationally and internationally.
 Sports include athletics, badminton, cricket, basketball, netball, hockey, tennis, swimming, rugby, rounders, football and cross country.
 Our students enjoy an enviable level of success and we actively support students to persue their sporting passions.
 We are immensely proud of our students’ achievements, both in and outside of the classroom, and aim to support them in all that they do.
 All students, whatever their abilities, are encouraged to take part in physical activities, to promote a healthy lifestyle and the benefits of exercise